Due to the Covid-19 crisis we have decided to cancel the Summer University Course Health Communication and Health Promotion for this year.

 AM: We will discuss principles of process and effect evaluation using qualitative and quantitative measures, as well as the need for cost-effectiveness analysis.

-The course fee is € 1000,- (€ 100 discount if your register before May 2018) includes materials on USB and paper, catered lunches and refreshments, and participation in the social programme.
+The course fee is € 800,- (€ 100 discount if you register before May 1, 2020) includes materials on USB and paper, catered lunches and refreshments, and participation in the social programme.

 2. Or by filling out the form.